Q Planes: Plot

 In September 1938, advanced British aircraft prototypes carrying experimental and secret equipment are vanishing with their crews on test flights.
 No one can fathom why, not even spymaster Major Hammond (Ralph Richardson) or his sister Kay (Valerie Hobson), a newspaper reporter, who is working undercover in the works canteen at the Barrett & Ward Aircraft Company.

 At first, Major Hammond is seen as an outsider at the aircraft factory, especially by Mr. Barrett, the owner (George Merritt), who is working under a government contract.
 Hammond soon finds a friend in star pilot, Tony McVane (Laurence Olivier), who helps him try to solve the case.
 Hammond becomes convinced that Jenkins (George Curzon), the company secretary at the factory, is a mole but Jenkins is killed by a gunman firing from a moving car before he can give up the names of his contacts.

-McVane returns to the aircraft factory, determined to make the next test flight.
-His aircraft, like the others, is brought down by a powerful ray beamed from a mysterious salvage ship, S.S.
+Tony returns to the aircraft factory, determined to make the next test flight.
+His aircraft, like the others, is brought down by a powerful ray from a mysterious salvage ship, S.S.
 Viking.
 (Although the nationality of the crew and agents aboard the ship is only implied, it was understood by audiences that "All of the crew speak with German accents and little doubt is left who the villains are", wrote Variety.)

-The aircraft, McVane and the crew are taken onboard Viking, where he discovers many other missing airmen who have suffered the same fate.
-Escaping from their prison, McVane leads them in an attempt to take control of the ship, gathering up weapons as they go.
-Back in London, Major Hammond learns the truth and directs a Royal Navy ship (HMS Echo) to go to their rescue.
-Kay and McVane form a relationship, while Hammond, who in the line of duty has repeatedly cancelled plans with his lady friend, eventually meets up with her but learns that she has married someone else.
+The aircraft, Tony and the crew are taken on board Viking, where he discovers many other missing airmen who have suffered the same fate.
+Escaping from their prison, Tony leads them in an attempt to take control of the ship, gathering up weapons as they go.
+In London, Major Hammond learns the truth and directs a Royal Navy ship (HMS Echo) to go to their rescue.
+Kay and Tony form a relationship, while Hammond, who because of his job, has repeatedly cancelled plans with his lady friend, eventually meets her only to learn that she has married someone else.